Sandreke/TikTok-Analytics/README.md

 <img src="https://user-images.githubusercontent.com/64377961/225822154-2314fd3c-cda0-4260-adea-6946b7dd4395.png" width="600">

+## ☝️ Conclusion
-☝️ In this way, I conclude that for [MY ACCOUNT](https://www.tiktok.com/@sandreke99) the best hour to post is between 𝟮𝟬𝗵 and 𝟮𝟭𝗵
+In this way, I conclude that for [MY ACCOUNT](https://www.tiktok.com/@sandreke99) the best hour to post is between 𝟮𝟬𝗵 and 𝟮𝟭𝗵